joemoose/psiops/_Scratch Pad.md

 -
 ---

+## Inventory

+Characters have 10 inventory slots: a backpack with six slots and four slots for their body (such as carried weapons, chest, legs, feet, head, etc.)

+Most items take up one slot, and small items may sometimes be bundled together.
+Slots are abstract and can be rearranged at the GM’s discretion.

+- Bulky items take up two slots and are typically two-handed or awkward to carry.
+- Unwieldy and heavy items cannot be carried by one person or in your inventory.
+Additional means of transportation must be arranged.

+You cannot carry more items than your inventory allows.

+---

 "I kick down the door and fire my shotgun at anything I see."
 (Roll +FORCEFUL) "I knock on the door, wait for someone to open it, then wave at them and fire when they do."
 (Roll +CREATIVE) "I go around to the side of the house, flanking them, and fire through the window."
 (Roll +TACTICAL)